 |Food pairing||Riesling is a versatile wine for pairing with food, because of the balance of sugar and acidity.
 It can be paired with white fish or pork and is one of the few wines that can stand up to the stronger flavours and spices of Thai and Chinese cuisine.
 A classic pairing with Riesling is a spiced duck leg.
 Highly spiced and aromatic herbs, delicately flavoured soft cow’s milk cheese, dried fruit, roasted vegetables and veggies with natural sweetness are also a good choices to serve for this Riesling.|

 Vinca Sophia 2020

-The wine has yellow color, with fresh and intense aromas of lemon, green apple, pears, wild flowers, with a hint of vanilla and toast.
+The wine has a yellow colour, with fresh and intense aromas of lemon, green apple, pears, and wildflowers, with a hint of vanilla and toast.
 It is full-bodied, in balance with a nice acidity.
-The flavors are complex, with green apple, vanilla, toast and butter, and creamy texture.
+The flavours are complex, with green apple, vanilla, toast and butter, and creamy texture.
 The wine has a long finish.
-It can be drunk now, but has a long potential for ageing, when stored in proper conditions.
+It can be drunk now but has a long potential for ageing when stored in proper conditions.

 |Residual Sugar||1,9 g/l|

 |Food pairing||Poultry, butter-based sauce, fish, pasta/risotto with mushroom or white sauces risotto; cheese: brie, fresh cheese, slightly smoked cheese|